 Information such as the DNS records, A records etc. are stored by these servers, this is all that you need to remember for now.

 As we’ve learn’t above, the domain name registrar is the one who approves, publishes and manages a domain name.
 Upon publishing, its details are recorded in a directory which then broadcasts to the primary DNS servers across the globe.
 After which it is further shared with the secondary, tertiary and other DNS servers.

 This is something which is referred as the propagation.
 And to get the details for a domain updated globally where each DNS server knows about the newly added information; it can take upto 72 hours.

 This new information may be about a newly registered domain name OR any changes made to a domain name OR about the change in the domain name registrar.

 After the DNS propagation process gets completed, you can be rest assured about your website accessibility by anyone from anywhere.

 But many-a-times customers do tend to see inconsistency upon accessing a domain name.
 This might be due to the failure of DNS to retrieve information from its database.
 Most of the times because the customer isn’t aware of this process, they tend to put blame on the hosting provider assuming about a faulty server infrastructure.
 Without the host doing anything and after waiting for sometime, the sites starts resolving flawlessly.

 We hope that after reading all this you’d have understood the whole process well.
 Though if you haven’t and need to get more information, please post your comment below this article and we’ll make it a point to respond to you.
-OR you may choose to raise your queries over our community forums.
+OR you may choose to raise your queries over Webhosting UK community forums.